 You can use canned and drained cherries, fresh cherries tossed with some sugar and rum, canned cherry pie filling, or just chopped fruits or berries in place of the cherry sauce.

 This Cherry Chocolate Pavlova recipe is super simple and easy to make.
-When people see the beautiful meringue cake, no one believes me that it is as quick to make as it is!
+When people see the beautiful meringue cake, no one believes that it is as quick to make as it is!

 All you have to do is whip the egg whites and sugar, mix in the chocolate and cornstarch then bake!
 After the cake has been baked and is cooling, you make the cherry sauce and whip the cream.

 If you would rather not spend the time on making the cherry sauce, you can use drained canned cherries, or even fresh pitted cherries would do!
 It’s all up to you and how much time you want to spend on this.

-The amazing thing is, you can make all three components (Pavlova Base, whipped cream, cherry sauce) of the cake ahead of time and do a quick 5-minute assembling session right before serving for best flavor.
+The amazing thing is, that you can make all three components (Pavlova Base, whipped cream, cherry sauce) of the cake ahead of time and do a quick 5-minute assembling session right before serving for the best flavor.